 In this area, as with others, we are happy to accept instructions on a Direct Access basis via the Faculty of Advocates' Direct Access Rules.
 We aim to offer a service which is efficient, practical and cost effective.

-Compass Chambers are pleased to announce that Craig Murray has qualified as...
+Compass Chambers are pleased to announce that Angela Grahame QC...
 Read More

 After an outstanding legal career spanning nearly 40 years, Susan...
 Read More